-One of the more popular songs that defines the genre is Mariya Takeuchi’s – Plastic Love.
+One of the more popular songs that define the genre is Mariya Takeuchi’s – Plastic Love.

 Mariya is a Japanese singer and songwriter who has been performing since 1978.
-Her latest studio album, Trad, released in 2014 reaching Number 1 in the Japanese Music Charts.
+Her latest studio album, Trad, was released in 2014 reaching Number 1 on the Japanese Music Charts.

 The 65-year-old recently re-released one of her singles, Inochi No Uta (Song of Life) with a DVD of her live performance of the song.

-Plastic Love was originally released back in 1984 which was on her 6th album, VARIETY.
+Plastic Love was originally released back in 1984 and was on her 6th album, VARIETY.

 Mariya Takeuchi – Plastic Love